Starting with the Land: An Indigenous-Led Approach to Housing and Community Development in Vancouver’s Downtown Eastside

-Central City Foundation is honoured to host a unique series of Indigenous-led workshops that explore how incorporating Indigenous knowledge into development can restore stories of place and foster healing through deeper connection to land, culture and community.
+This past fall, Central City Foundation was honoured to host a unique series of Indigenous-led workshops that explored how incorporating Indigenous knowledge into development can restore stories of place and foster healing through deeper connection to land, culture and community.

-These invite-only workshops are a rare opportunity to learn directly from xwməθkwəy̓əm, Skw̱x̱wú7mesh, and səlilwətaɬ Knowledge Keepers, artists, and planners.
-They extend practical and ancient histories as well as connection to land and insights into how Indigenous teachings can inform the way we design, plan, and develop a community, not just a building.
+These invite-only workshops were a rare opportunity to learn directly from xwməθkwəy̓əm, Skw̱x̱wú7mesh, and səlilwətaɬ Knowledge Keepers, artists, and planners.
+They extended our understanding of the practical and ancient histories, as well as the connection to the land, and offered insights into how Indigenous teachings can inform the way we design, plan, and develop a community, not just a building.

 Workshop dates: